Weave Code

 Frequently asked questions about Pest

-Can I use Pest for browser testing in Laravel?
+Does Pest support browser testing (e.g., Playwright) in Laravel?

-How does Pest handle database testing in Laravel?
+How does Pest handle database transactions in tests?

 Weaver